 Exception for Pre-Kindergarten through Second Grade Students.
 Notwithstanding the foregoing, no pre-kindergarten through second grade student may be suspended from school, unless the student brings a deadly weapon on school grounds, in a school vehicle, or to a school activity.
-Instead, the principal or principal's designee may implement alternative disciplinary measures on a case-by-case basis if a pre-kindergarten through second grade student engages in misconduct that would otherwise result in a short-term suspension.
-If a pre-kindergarten through second grade student brings a deadly weapon on school grounds, in a school vehicle, or to a school activity, then the student may be suspended or expelled in accordance with this policy's disciplinary measures.
+Instead, the principal or principal's designee may implement alternative disciplinary measures on a case-by-case basis if a pre-kindergarten through second grade student that would otherwise result in a short-term suspension.
+If a pre-kindergarten through second grade student brings a deadly weapon on school grounds, in a school activity, then the student may be suspended or expelled in accordance with this policy's disciplinary measures.